FaazAbidi/News-Aggregator/README.md

 3. #### `/news/favourite/`

-This endpoint allows users to toggle their favorite news articles by specifying the article ID and their name.
-The endpoint then retrieves the updated news article with the new favorite value.
+This endpoint allows users to toggle their favorite news articles by specifying the article id and their name.
+The endpoint then retrieves the updated news article with the updated favorite value.

 **Method**: `POST`